 7 Ways to Repurpose Content to Increase Rankings, Links and More

-SEO is a bloody hard work, isn’t it?
+SEO is hard work, isn’t it?

 You spend hour after hour seeking that one perfect, high-traffic / low-competition keyword.